 As outlined by FS 316.0083 the violator must pay the penalty imposed to the county or municipality within 30 days following the date of the notification in order to avoid court fees, costs, and the issuance of a traffic citation.
-If the matter is not
+If the matter is not resolved within the 30 day limit, the County will notify the issuing authority of the identity of the driver, who will then issue the driver the UTC by mail.

 - 1. The employee will operate the vehicle in a safe manner, driving defensively at all times.
 Any other manner is a violation of this policy. - 2.
 The driver will insure the safety of any passengers and require the use of safety belts.
-Failure to do so may result in disciplinary action. - Employees who are assigned vehicles must insure that the vehicle is kept clean and in a safe driving condition.
+Failure to do so may result in disciplinary action. - 3.
+Employees who are assigned vehicles must insure that the vehicle is kept clean and in a safe driving condition.
 Reporting needed maintenance is the assigned driver's responsibility.
 Failure to do so may result in disciplinary action. - 4.
 The employee will insure that the proof of insurance card and other appropriate documents (such as accident information forms and checklists) are kept in the vehicle. - 5.
 The vehicle must be turned off and locked at all times when not in use or occupied.